philippebeck/nemjs/README.md

 ## Overview

 nemjs is a JavaScript Backend Service Library.
-You will find some Checking Services & some Creating Services for the moment.
+You will find some Services about Tokens, Credentials, Images & Mails
-Checking Services are useful for login, signup & routing about email & password.
-Creating Services are useful for image & mailer.

 ## Summary